staghuntrpg/agar/README.md

 ## 1. Installation

 Agar.io is easy to install,  see the following command.
+If you encounter visualization problems with pyglet, we would suggest you to seek help from [official pyglet URL](https://github.com/pyglet/pyglet).

 ```
 pip install pillow gym pyglet